genevaers/Workbench/README.md

 [An install of the latest **PostgreSQL**](https://www.postgresql.org/download/)

 [An install of **Eclipse Luna IDE for Java Developers 32-bit**](https://www.eclipse.org/downloads/packages/release/luna/sr2)

+Any Java 8 will do and any Eclipse will also suffice.
+Although we have seen some SWT issues with the latest release.

 Clone the GenevaERS-WorkBench repository from github somewhere on your machine.
 We Cloned it under *youruser*
 directory in Windows.